 For the lemon cream (you can also prepare it the day before), pour the cream in a bowl, add a generous pinch of salt and the juice of half lemon.
 Stir and taste: It must have a savory and sour taste.
 Store covered at room temperature until cream has thickened and, when it thickens, keep the cream with lemon in the refrigerator until ready to use.

 Dice the bread and toast it in a pan with a little olive oil, adding to fire off mixed seeds (pumpkin, Sesame, Lino).
 Finely chop the parsley.

-Serve the soup in individual bowls of hot fennel, distribute the clams (hot), the toasted croutons and a little’ chopped parsley.
+Serve the soup in individual bowls of hot fennel, distribute the clams (hot), toast croutons and some chopped parsley.
 Flush with a drizzle of extra virgin olive oil and complete, a moment before serving, with a dollop of cream lemon.
 Bon appétit!

-THE PAIRING: Soave Doc "Roncathe", produced by the Court Moschina, in the village of Glengarnock, in the province of Verona.
-A delicate white, with white fruit and vegetable scents; good acidity and the discrete flavor, accompanying this recipe that brings together land and sea.
+MATCHING: Soave Doc "Roncathe", produced by Corte Moschina, in the village of Glengarnock, in the province of Verona.
+A delicate white, with white fruit and vegetable scents; good acidity and discreet flavor, accompanying this recipe that brings together land and sea.
 Drink fresh, around 10 degrees.